fjogeleit/event-store/README.md

 ## Implemented:
 - **SingleStream Strategy**: Create a Stream for each Aggregate
-- Loading and Saving Aggregates
+- Loading and saving Aggregates
 - Persistent Projections
 - ReadModel Projections
 - Event Queries